Jason-Adam/Jason-Adam.github.io/about.md

 ### Resume
 #### Experience
+* *Software Engineer - Fetch Rewards from May 2021 to Present*
+* *Sr. Data Engineer - Fetch Rewards from April 2021 - May 2021*
-* *Machine Learning Engineer - Aptive Resources from March 2020 to Present*
+* *Machine Learning Engineer - Aptive Resources from March 2020 to March 2021*
 * *Sr. Data Analyst - Myndshft from May 2019 to March 2020*
 * *Informatics Analyst - Matrix Medical Network from May 2018 to May 2019*
 * *Sr. Analyst - Evolent Health from April 2017 to April 2018*